Thursday, April 18, 2024

 • deliberate civilly and responsibly in groups of people holding different political views without becoming combative or hostile.

-ve, empathy, honesty, and active listening to others’ positions on controversial issues.
+• understand how concord results from love, empathy, honesty, and active listening to others' positions

 • recognize how freedom results from engagement in the political process through collective action.